Terms of Service

 The terms quoted and defined in this section 1 shall, whenever used as a capitalised word in these Terms of Service, whether in the singular or plural, have the meanings given below.

-means Employees or Visitors with a registered deskbird Account that are allowed by the Company to book Workstations.
+means Employees or Visitors with a registered deskbird Account that are allowed by the Company to book company resources such as workstations.

 means the mobile application of deskbird.

-means the reservation of a Workstation by a Client or a Visitor.
+means the reservation of a company resource such as a workstation by a Client or a Visitor.

 means the Company or Employee using the deskbird Platform.